santedb/dev-doc/developers/server-plugins/service-definitions/dcdr-subscription-definition-provider.md

-dCDR Subscription Definition Provider (ISubscriptionRepository in SanteDB.Core.Api)
+`ISubscriptionRepository` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Represents an implementation of a repository which loads subscription definitions